FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/effectivecost.md

 * The EffectiveCost MUST be calculated based on the EffectiveCost of the related charges if the charge is calculated based on other charges (e.g. [ChargeCategory](#chargecategory) is "Tax").
 * The EffectiveCost MUST match the [BilledCost](#billedcost) if the charge is unrelated to other charges (e.g. [ChargeCategory](#chargecategory) is "Credit").
-* The EffectiveCost MUST be the total cost unamortized by the corresponding *commitment discount* for the given charge period when [CommitmentDiscountStatus](#commitment-discount-status) is "Unused".
+* When CommitmentDiscountStatus is "Unused", the EffectiveCost MUST be the total committed cost consumed for the given charge period minus related usage charges.
-* The EffectiveCost MUST be the total cost unamortized by a *negotiated discount* at the end of its [*term*](#glossary:term) and allocated to the last eligible *billing period*.

 ## Column ID